MalifaciousGames/Sleepy-macros/SELECT macro/readme.md

 <!-- link text MUST be specified
      optional_group is optional
           default is 'default' when not specified
-          ONLY valid CSS characters accepted
+          MUST be one word, no spaces
-          MUST be one one word -->
+          ONLY valid CSS characters accepted -->

 ```

 &nbsp;